CampbellJGilpin/MovieLogger/README.md

 ### Must Have
 - Ability to add movies to the database
-- Ability log movies (includes rating, review, and favourite toggle)
+- Ability to log movies (includes rating, review, and favourite toggle)
 - Ability to edit movies (includes rating, review, and favourite toggle)
 - Authentication

 ### Should Have
 - Basic search functionality for adding movies
-- Filter logged movies by watch date, rating, or title
+- Filter logged movies (by watch date, rating, or title)
 - Ability to add genres and assign them to movies

 ### Could Have